mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Cloning tanks are a specialized form of metabolic chamber that starts with a genetic sample and a known maturation sequence.
-The tank runs this sequence on fast-forward in a process known as ‘forced growth’, printing cells and simulating the known effects of hormones at various stages of life, taking one week per year of life.
+The tank runs this sequence on fast-forward in a process known as 'forced growth', printing cells and simulating the known effects of hormones at various stages of life, taking one week per year of life.
 For sophonts, this includes neural development, so a cloned adult human produced will know how to walk and talk.